theoremreach/slate/source/index.md

 Quotas are the access control for your campaigns.
 Think of them as both the gate keeper and also the ticket counter when entering a concert.

 TheoremReach has simplified the quota process making it easier to understand and construct.
-Essentially you build all your requirements of a quota into a single quota and then set the total_completes you desire.
+Essentially you build all your requirements of a quota into a single quota and then set the total_completes you desire for that particular.
 Quotas are always cumulative.

 `Example:`